 Saturday weddings are hardly going by the wayside — but more and more, whether to save money on a dream venue or snag a busy, booked-up vendor, couples are opting to host weekday weddings.
-"Besides saving money, I like the idea of a weekday wedding," admits Melissa McNeeley, owner of Events by Melissa McNeeley in New York City.
-"Something about it seems seems more intimate, and there is also something luxurious about it."
+"Besides saving money, I like the idea of a weekday wedding," admits event planner Melissa McNeeley.
+"Something about it seems more intimate, and there is also something luxurious about it."

-1. Out-of-town guests may need to take a day or more off work to attend your wedding — and some may simply not be able to do that.
+- Out-of-town guests may need to take a day or more off work to attend your wedding — and some may simply not be able to do that.
 "If you are asking people to go out of their way to travel during the week, make sure you're considerate of them," McNeeley says.
 "Host a nice meal or send them a welcome bag at the hotel.
 In some way, show that you're grateful that they made it."

-3. And while guests may have trouble getting to your wedding because of work, if they have to return to their 9-to-5 the next day, they may not want to stay out late for the same reason.
+- While guests may have trouble getting to your wedding because of work, if they have to return to their 9-to-5 the next day, they may not want to stay out late for the same reason.
 "That's tricky if you want a dance party," admits McNeeley.

-5. "Remember to ask for weekday discounts!"
+- "Remember to ask for weekday discounts!"
 McNeeley says.
-Whatever your reasons for hosting a an off-day affair, you should be able to save money.
+Whatever your reasons for hosting an off-day affair, you should be able to save money.
 "Vendors are more likely to be free and are thrilled to have a non-Saturday wedding," McNeeley says.
 "They may even be able to come down in price."

-6. Understand people may think the idea is odd.
+- Understand people may think the idea is odd.
 "How you present this non-traditional wedding is important," McNeeley says.
 Consider nipping gossip in the bud by writing in your save the date or invitation that "you understand it's not the norm, but it will be fun — and that you hope guests can make it but understand if they can't."

 Whatever day you choose, remember: "It's your wedding, and you get to have the one you want on the date you want," McNeeley says.
 "Learn to accept that you can't please everyone, and focus on what sounds like a dreamy wedding to you and your groom."